Didisimmons/LILELI-QUIZ-GAME/readME.md

 ### FEATURES TO IMPLEMENT IN THE FUTURE

+* When a user clicks "Rooms" in the navigation bar, he or she should be directed to a channel where they can join different topics and discuss with people from all over the world.

 * The "Read more" button on the homepage should direct the user to the various types of comics related to the specific topic clicked.

 *	Every time the user skips to a new question in the quiz, the option answers should be random.
 The order of the responses should differ from that of the script.js file.